EVRYSDI- risdiplam powder, for solution EVRYSDI- risdiplam tablet

 • 2 DOSAGE AND ADMINISTRATION

-EVRYSDI is administered orally once daily.
+EVRYSDI is administered orally once daily with or without food.
 The recommended dosage is determined by age and body weight (see Table 1).
+EVRYSDI tablets are available for patients prescribed the 5 mg dose.

 Table 1 Adult and Pediatric Dosing Regimen by Age and Body Weight